 Pinworm eggs can spread quickly if precautionary steps are not taken.
 Some of the necessary preventive measures are (3):

 - Personal hygiene: Do not share towels, bed sheets or any clothing with an infected person.
-Make the children wash hands and bathe properly.
+Make the children wash hands especially before meals and bathe properly.
 Change their inner garments at least twice a day and wash them immediately.

 - Sunlight: Pinworm eggs die when sunlight hits the surface where they are lying.
 Therefore, open the doors and windows to bring as much sunlight into the room as possible.

 - Don’t scratch: Even if the itch is irresistible and out of your control, ask the child not to scratch.
 Scratching a lot will lead to a rash and complicate the healing process.
+Moreover, if the child puts unclean finger in the mouth after scratching, it will lead to reinfection and they might not get better despite treatment.
 You can also trim the child’s nails to reduce the after-effect of scratching.
 Also, let them wash their hands immediately after scratching.

 - Laundry: Wash the clothes and bedding used by an infected person in hot water to make the sure infection is completely out.